 Selecting the Best Comforter (part 2)

-This article is the second part of a trilogy.
-You can find the first part here.
+This article is the second part of a trilogy about selecting the best You can find the first part here.

 What makes one down comforter warmer than another?

-Why do you get down coming out of our suppliers?
+Why do you get down coming out of our comforters?

-Natural and organic comforters made of wool or silk is woven tightly to stop tiny gaps from showing in the fabric.
+When selecting a comforter, you should know that natural and organic comforters made of wool or silk are woven tightly to stop tiny gaps from showing in the fabric.
 That’s why you might hear some crinkle in the fabric, which reduces over a period after washings.
 There are various levels of down-proofness, and the consumers are not informed of these measurements by the manufacturers.
 The major way to know if the down-proofs that you are getting will fit a comforter is to buy it from a brand or company that you can trust.
 Not every down-proof fabrics meet the required standards that qualify them as organic or natural.
 We have gone a step further with our distinct processing which adds, even more, a layer of security.